adamnstone/DigitalPortfolioWebsite/docs/stem/disability-forewarning-system/final-project-planning.md

 ## The Idea

-For my final project, I wanted to create something that helps people living with Tourette Syndrome (a condition I have).
-It's a neurodevelopmental disorder included in the ADA that's characterized by making involuntary movements and vocalizations, called tics, and there's no cure.
-Tourette's affects 1-in-50 people.
-It ranges from very mild to very severe.
-For more information, see the [Tourette Association of America's website](https://tourette.org/).

-My Tourette's are mild, but one problem for people living with more severe tics is interactions with law enforcement, so I wanted to create a device that prevents a traffic stop from escalating when an officer is interacting with someone who has Tourette's.
+Tourette Syndrome is not deadly, but ignorance about the condition can be life-threatening.
+For people with severe tics, their movements and vocalizations are often misinterpreted by law enforcement as intoxication or aggression, dangerously escalating encounters.
+I wanted to create a device to help facilitate safe interactions between law enforcement and people wtih severe tics.

-My first step was to talk to my local Chapter Leader of the Tourette Association of America, Heather Ramsey.
-She works with law enforcement to spread awareness and education about Tourette's and her insights were extremely valuable.
-She explained that the current solution used by the Tourette Association of America are information cards that people with Tourette can hand to a law enforcement officer, yet there are several problems with this card:
+The first step was to gain a strong understanding of the needs of drivers who have severe tics, as well as the perspective of law enfrocement officers at a traffic stop.
+To understand driver needs, I spoke with Heather Ramsey, the Tourette Association of America’s Director of Education, Support & Public Policy.
+She has worked extensively with law enforcement to spread awareness and education about Tourette Syndrome, and her insights were extremely valuable.
+She explained that the only current solution for drivers with severe tics is an information card that can be handed over to a law enforcement officer.
+However, there are several major problems with this card:

+- Reaching for the card takes the driver's hands out of the officer's view potentially making the officer believe the driver is reaching for a weapon
+- If a driver waits for the officer to arrive before taking out the card, his tics could escalate the situation before information can be provided
+- Even if the situation doesn't escalate,

 - Scrambling for the card making the officer nervous
 - Escalation before the officer asks for documents